MxLvtt/ordering-system-bei6/src/fast_launch_desktop/readme.txt

 1_create a shell skript file e.g "order-sys.sh" and put the command in it of the file you want to execute
      "python3 /home/pi/ordering-sys/ordering-system-bei5/src/UI/Kitchen/test.py"
 2_Execute this command to make shell script runnable "chmod u+x order-sys.sh". now you can run it normally by clicking on it or per command line.
-3_go to desktop file and create a "Ordersys.desktop" file.
+3_go to desktop folder and create a "Ordersys.desktop" file.
 4_open it and write following
 [Desktop Entry]
 Encoding=UTF-8